-64 years old male with non descriptive visceral pain in the periumbilical region, followed by nausea.
-Previous radiography study don`t help.
-Previous US study shows signs of inflamed mesenteric fat on right lower quadrant.
+Non-descriptive visceral pain in the periumbilical region, followed by nausea.
+Previous radiography study was unremarkable.
+Previous US study showed signs of inflamed mesenteric fat in the right lower quadrant.

 Loading Stack -